indigo423/opennms.org/user/pages/05.blog/01.twio/2016-03-28-this-week-in-opennms/item.md

   Some of these statistics are visualized on stats.opennms.org.

-  You can opt-in the first time you log into the OpenNMS web UI, or proactively opt-out of the dialog by setting enabled=false in $OPENNMS_HOME/etc/org.opennms.features.datachoices.cfg.
-For more details, see the “Data Choices” section of the admin guide.
+  You can opt-in the first time you log into the OpenNMS web UI, or proactively opt-out of the dialog by setting enabled=false in `$OPENNMS_HOME/etc/org.opennms.features.datachoices.cfg`.
+For more details, see the "Data Choices" section of the admin guide.

 * __Enlinkd__